MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/features/multiplayer/mpsd/live-xbox-multiplayer-session-directory.md

 ## Xbox Cloud Compute session

 An Xbox Cloud Compute session contains the ordered list of case-insensitive connection strings that the session could use to connect to a game server.
-Generally, titles should use the first string on the list, but sophisticated titles could use a custom mechanism (such as Xbox Live Compute) for choosing one of the others (for instance, based on load).
+Generally, titles should use the first string on the list, but sophisticated titles could use a custom mechanism for choosing one of the others (for instance, based on load).

 ```json
     "serverConnectionStringCandidates": [ "west.thunderhead.azure.com", "east.thunderhead.azure.com" ],